 As for his Western movies, well, I’m not going to go through all 130, don’t worry.
 Let me just highlight some of the more notable ones for you.

-He had small parts in two B Westerns in the 40s, Trailin’ West (Warner Bros, 1944) and Mystery Range (Dorado/Weiss, 1947).
+He had small parts in two minor Westerns in the 40s, Trailin’ West (Warner Bros, 1944) and Mystery Range (Dorado/Weiss, 1947).
 The former was a George Templeton/Alan Lemay collaboration and he went on to appear in two others of theirs in 1950, The Sundowners and High Lonesome, both Eagle-Lion pictures.
 These are actually both rather good and definitely worth a watch.
 The Sundowners has Robert Preston doing his Whispering Smith charming rogue act, and very well too (he was still doing it in the 1970s in Junior Bonner).
 Fifth-billed Jack is this time shot down by Preston.
 In High Lonesome he almost has the part of a ghost.
 He is the sinister bad guy who is dead and come back to haunt.
 He survives into the last reel in this one (till John Archer gets him: poor Jack was shot by every Western actor in Hollywood).
 By the way, both pictures have a cattle theme, are filmed on Texas ranches, and both star an excellent Chill Wills and a young John Drew Barrymore, looking quite extraordinarily like Sean Penn.

 But back to Jack.
 His first big part and still today one of his best ever was in Rawhide (Fox, 1951), a much underrated Western directed by Henry Hathaway.
-In a stage way-station lost in the wilds of the West, run by an excellent Edgar Buchanan and the boss’s son learning the business, Tyrone Power (very good), Susan Hayward (also excellent) arrives with a toddler.
-Evil bandit Zimmerman (a terrifically good Hugh Marlowe) and his ghastly gang of hoodlums (Elam, Dean Jagger and George Tobias, all top notch) have escaped from prison and are in the neighborhood.
+In a stagecoach way-station lost in the wilds of the West, run by an excellent Edgar Buchanan and the boss’s son learning the business, Tyrone Power (very good), Susan Hayward (also excellent) arrives with a toddler.
+Evil bandit Zimmerman (a terrific Hugh Marlowe) and his ghastly gang of hoodlums (Elam, Dean Jagger and George Tobias, all top notch) have escaped from prison and are in the neighborhood.
 Of course they turn up and take the stage post, preparatory to stealing the gold from the next eastbound.
 Jack is superb as the dumb, crazed psychopath and the sheer glee with which he shoots at the child, spitting up earth beside her, and threatens to drill the bairn, is stunningly horrible.
 It’s quite a long part too, for once.